babanazar/django-oscar/README.rst

   django-oscar and django-oscar-api, adding support for more complex and multiple payment options during an API checkout.

-* django-oscar-bundles_ - Oscar Bundles adds multi-product bundles to
+* django-oscar-bundles_ - Oscar Bundles adds multi-service bundles to
   django-oscar.

 * django-oscar-bluelight_ - `Bluelight Specials`_ is a layer on-top of